jveilleux/FarmFreshWeb/facebook-tips.md

 # 5 star farm Facebook pages

 Need some ideas, check out what other farmers are doing to engage their customers and create interest in their products.
-Here are just a few of the great facebook pages out there:
+Here are just a few of the great Facebook pages out there:

 [https://www.facebook.com/MountainViewOrganicDairy](https://www.facebook.com/MountainViewOrganicDairy)